Explore

 Social media management tools give you the ability to publish posts, monitor performance, and manage social ads.
 Some of these tools can be integrated with other marketing platforms that you use.
 Others are stand-alone.

 A roadmapping tool like Aha!
 Roadmaps has purpose-built workspaces for marketing teams so you can set strategy, build marketing calendars, and share plans across teams.
-Teams generally use Aha! for building broader marketing plans and they use a purpose-built tool for publishing content and monitoring social media.
+Teams generally use Aha! software for building broader marketing plans and they use a purpose-built tool for publishing content and monitoring social media.

 Build workflows